electromk/express-demo/README.md

 # Express-demo

-One od the many demo apps showcasing how Express.js can be used to create a basic web server.
+One of the many demo apps showcasing how Express.js can be used to create a basic web server.
 Features include:

 * Basic request/response handling
 * Serving static files (+ Bootstrap demo)